 - Watch the ITV News report of the visit https://youtu.be/JDxexVHGIpg

 Notes to Editors

 - Lord (Ian) Burnett of Maldon took the position of Lord Chief Justice in England and Wales in October 2017.
-Prior to this, Sir Ian Burnett (as he was then known) was a Lord Justice in the Court of Appeal.
+Prior to this, Sir Ian Burnett (Lord Burnett from Nov 2017) was a Lord Justice in the Court of Appeal.

 - He was visiting Claydon High School, Church Lane, Claydon, Suffolk, IP6 0EG with a judge from Ipswich Crown Court, His Honour Judge Rupert Overbury.
 HHJ Overbury, a Diversity and Community Relations Judge.

 - More information about Diversity and Community Relations judges is available at www.judiciary.uk/you-and-the-judiciary/judiciary-within-the-community/diversity-and-community-relations-judiciary/

 - The initiative is aimed at Key stages 3&4 (11-14 years old).

 - Online resources for schools will also be available at www.judiciary.uk/schools/